-As mentioned above, during the 2020 program year, the City will be using its CDBG funds for the Police Department's MET Team to address the needs of the homeless.
-The City's HOPE Team will connect chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth with available resources through the Riverside County CoC, which is comprised of a network of public, private, faith-based, for-profit, and non-profit service providers who utilize several federal, state and local resources to provide services for homeless people.
-The goal is to help unsheltered homeless people make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units.
+As mentioned above, during the 2022 program year, the City will use CDBG funds for the Police Department's MET Team to address the needs of the homeless.
+The City's HOPE Team will connect chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth with available resources through the San Bernardino County COC, which is comprised of a network of public, private, faith-based, for-profit, and nonprofit service providers who utilize several federal, state, and local resources to provide services for homeless people.
+The goal is to help unsheltered homeless people make the transition to permanent housing and independent living, including shortening the time individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units.

-The non-profit and faith-based community plays a key role in the current CoC system.
+The nonprofit and faith-based community plays a key role in the current COC system.
 Hundreds of agencies throughout the County provide programs ranging from feeding the homeless on the street to creating permanent supportive housing opportunities.
 These services are available to homeless families with children, and single men and women.
-The non-profit and faith-based community also serves special needs populations, such as victims of domestic violence, veterans, the disabled and youth.
+The nonprofit and faith-based community also serves special needs populations, such as victims of domestic violence, veterans, the disabled and youth.

-To prevent individuals and families who were recently homeless from becoming homeless again and to prevent individuals and families who are at risk of homelessness from becoming homeless, the City will provide ESG funds to the Water of Life that will provide assistance to help low- and moderate-income individuals and families housed in the event that circumstances beyond their control make it infeasible to stay current on their rent.
+To prevent individuals and families who were recently homeless from becoming homeless again and to prevent individuals and families who are at risk of homelessness from becoming homeless, the City will provide ESG funds to the Water of Life to assistance low- and moderate-income individuals and families housed in the event circumstances beyond their control make it infeasible to stay current on their rent.